-It is here that Cosmo hears the sound of the desert wind.
+It is here that Cosmo experiences the profound sound of the desert wind.
 “It sounded close and far away at the same time.
 It was strong, but it didn’t sound like it was fighting with the world around it.
 It passed through everything in a most unobtrusive way.
 It made him quiet inside, and through the quiet, he could hear a part of himself that sounded different from his usual dull and cynical inner voice.”

 This post is from my blog series on the places visited in the road trip story, “Discovery of an Eagle.”